A prevention-focused digital health MVP

 Where GluCoach Fits

-GluCoach sits between health data and behavior change.
-It turns physiological signals into clear, timely actions users can take.
+GluCoach combines personalized health data, psychological nudging, and a physical companion to turn physiological signals into clear, timely actions users can take.

-GluCoach sits between health data and behavior change.
-It turns physiological signals into clear, timely actions users can take.
+GluCoach combines personalized health data, psychological nudging, and a physical companion to turn physiological signals into clear, timely actions users can take.

 What this enables